fortana-co/youtube-multi-dl/README.md

 ### Deps

-Like `youtube-dl`, `youtube-multi-dl` depends on [FFmpeg](https://www.ffmpeg.org/).
+Like `yt-dlp`, `youtube-multi-dl` depends on [FFmpeg](https://www.ffmpeg.org/).
 On most platforms, you can install FFmpeg using a package manager.

 - **macOS**: `brew install ffmpeg`
 - **Ubuntu**: `sudo apt install ffmpeg`

-`youtube-multi-dl` depends on `youtube-dl`, which is installed automatically when you run `pip3 install youtube-multi-dl`.
+`youtube-multi-dl` depends on `yt-dlp`, which is installed automatically when you run `pip3 install youtube-multi-dl`.

-It's worth nothing that `youtube-dl` occasionally "breaks", for example because YouTube changes something that prevents it from properly downloading videos.
+It's worth nothing that `yt-dlp` occasionally "breaks", for example because YouTube changes something that prevents it from properly downloading videos.
 In these cases fixes appear quickly.
-If `youtube-multi-dl` suddenly stops working, try running `pip3 install --upgrade youtube-dl` to upgrade `youtube-dl` to the latest version.
+If `youtube-multi-dl` suddenly stops working, try running `pip3 install --upgrade yt-dlp` to upgrade `yt-dlp` to the latest version.

 ## Usage